yzhcat/botwebtest/docs/en/manual/originbot_freertos.md

 **Here's how it works:**：

-（1）Start the flymcu software on the computer（[click here to download](../material/common_software.md)）；
+1. Start the flymcu software on the computer（[click here to download](../material/common_software.md)）；

-（2）Click Port and select the serial port to burn the firmware (select the serial port with the "CH340" number);
+2. Click Port and select the serial port to burn the firmware (select the serial port with the "CH340" number);

-（3）In the flymcu software, select the firmware file to be burned, configure it according to the figure below, and click "Start Programming";
+3. In the flymcu software, select the firmware file to be burned, configure it according to the figure below, and click "Start Programming";

 ![flymcu](../../assets/img/originbot_freertos/flymcu_en.png)